 - Why is it that the soap dispenser always seems to be in the wrong place or empty?

-I am of the view that more should be done to improve the access to shops, restaurants, banks and other public builds, with an emphasis on considering the needs of a wheelchair user and parents with pushchairs.
+I am of the view that more should be done to improve the access to shops, restaurants, banks and other public buildings, with an emphasis on considering the needs of a wheelchair user and parents with pushchairs.
 Whilst I am aware the funds for projects such as this are limited, access for people with a disability is paramount to their function, independence, self-esteem and confidence.